Kaviyathamizhan/WEATHER-APP/README.md

 DESCRIPTION :

 The Weather App is a clean, user-friendly, and responsive application that allows users to retrieve real-time weather data for any city across the world.
-Built using pure HTML, CSS, and vanilla JavaScript, the app interacts with the OpenWeatherMap API, a widely used service that provides weather data based on location.
+Built using pure HTML, CSS, and JavaScript, the app interacts with the OpenWeatherMap API, a widely used service that provides weather data based on location.

 Designed to function simply and effectively, this application is a classic example of how powerful a project can be even without using modern frameworks.
 It introduces beginner developers to essential concepts such as API integration, DOM manipulation, error handling, and dynamic content rendering — all without relying on React or other libraries.